 Fortunately, there are things you can do before your baby arrives to smooth out the road ahead of you.
 Below are eight steps you can take now to make breastfeeding easier when the time comes.

 1. Don’t toughen up

-Does Aunt Mildred thinks you should “toughen up your nipples” using a toothbrush?
+So Aunt Mildred thinks you should “toughen up your nipples” using a toothbrush?
 Maybe she suggests you use a rough towel?
 Either way, you can just ignore this little nugget of wives’ tale “wisdom.”

 There’s really no need to toughen up your nipples because breastfeeding shouldn’t hurt.
-If baby is latched correctly, there may be just a little bit of tenderness the first few days, but no real pain.
-Now if your nipples begin to crack, bleed, or hurt badly, then you probably have a latch problem that has to get fixed.
+If your baby is latched correctly, there may be just a little bit of tenderness the first few days, but no real pain.
+Now if your nipples begin to crack, bleed, or hurt badly, then you have a latch problem that has to get fixed.
 Stat.
 Or if you have breast pain that isn’t nipple specific, it could be engorgement or an infection.

 Please don’t take Aunt Mildred’s advice.
 You could actually do more harm than good.
 Nipples are sensitive, especially right now, and you could easily irritate or blister them.
 You don’t want to start breastfeeding while your nipples are healing from self-inflicted blisters!

 Oh, and if you’re getting close to your due date, the nipple stimulation could start labor.
 Not that it ever worked for me after my due date…

 A little research never hurt anyone.
 Read up on breastfeeding recommendations, restrictions, and diet.
 See if there are any changes in your lifestyle, eating habits, or medications that you should be thinking about now.

 It wouldn’t be a bad idea to brush up on local laws as they pertain to employer accommodations and breastfeeding in public.
 Know your rights and restrictions.